gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 #### Deletion

-`Etcd-druid` will ensure that it garbage collects the custom resources and any other k8s resources created to realise the task as per `.spec.ttlSecondsAfterFinished` if defined in the [spec](#spec) or it assumes a default expiry time.
+Upon completion of the task, whether it has failed, succeeded, or been rejected, Etcd-druid will ensure the garbage collection of the custom resources and any other Kubernetes resources created to execute the task.
+This will be done according to the `.spec.ttlSecondsAfterFinished` if defined in the [spec](#spec), or a default expiry time will be assumed.

 ### Use Cases